yunusaltin/Ordina-JWorks-TypeScript/README.md

-# ex2 - Classes, Interfaces, Inheritance, Types & Access Modifiers
+# ex2 - Classes, Interfaces, Inheritance and Types

 Now that you had a warm up, we will be looking at the core concepts of TypeScript.